Removing backup snapshots

 • --keep-yearly n for the last n years which have one or more snapshots, keep only the most recent one for each year.

 • --keep-tag keep all snapshots which have all tags specified by this option (can be specified multiple times).
+The forget command will exit with an error if all snapshots in a snapshot group would be removed as none of them have the specified tags.

 • --keep-within duration keep all snapshots having a timestamp within the specified duration of the latest snapshot, where duration is a number of years, months, days, and hours.
 E.g. 2y5m7d3h will keep all snapshots made in the two years, five months, seven days and three hours before the latest (most recent) snapshot.